 1. any dispute involving violence against persons, including incidents arising out of situations that would support charges under §§ 609.221 to 609.2231, § 609.365, or any other felony charges;

 2. any matter involving a person who has been adjudicated incompetent or relating to guardianship, conservatorship, or civil commitment;

 3. any matter involving neglect or dependency, or involving termination of parental rights arising under §§ 260C.301 to 260C.328; and

 4. any matter arising under § 626.557 or §§ 144.651 to 144.652, or any dispute subject to chapters 518 and 518B, whether or not an action is pending, except for post dissolution property distribution matters and post dissolution parenting time matters.
 This shall not restrict the present authority of the court or departments of the court from accepting for resolution a dispute arising under chapters 518 and 518B, or from referring disputes arising under chapters 518 and 518A to for-profit mediation.

 Grants are made annually, with contracts running from July 1st through June 30th.
-The FY15 grant materials are now available and are due April 28, 2014.
+The materials for the next grant cycle will be available in April 2015.

 FY15 Community Dispute Resolution Overview and Application